duc947/assweb/README.md

 import assweb.sql

-change connect.php to conect to your database
+config connect.php to conect to your database

 run on localhost